tryretool/legal/expert-services-addendum.md

 ## 8. LIMITATION OF LIABILITY

-**8.1.**EXCEPT  FOR  DAMAGES  ARISING  OUT  OF  EITHER  PARTY'S  GROSS  NEGLIGENCE  OR  WILLFUL MISCONDUCT, IN NO EVENT SHALL EITHER PARTY'S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THIS ADDENDUM (WHETHER IN CONTRACT OR TORT OR UNDER ANY OTHER THEORY OF LIABILITY) EXCEED THE TOTAL FEES PAID BY CUSTOMER FOR THE EXPERT SERVICES OUT OF WHICH THE LIABILITY AROSE.
+**8.1.
+Limitation of Liability** EXCEPT  FOR  DAMAGES  ARISING  OUT  OF  EITHER  PARTY'S  GROSS  NEGLIGENCE  OR  WILLFUL MISCONDUCT, IN NO EVENT SHALL EITHER PARTY'S AGGREGATE LIABILITY ARISING OUT OF OR RELATED TO THIS ADDENDUM (WHETHER IN CONTRACT OR TORT OR UNDER ANY OTHER THEORY OF LIABILITY) EXCEED THE TOTAL FEES PAID BY CUSTOMER FOR THE EXPERT SERVICES OUT OF WHICH THE LIABILITY AROSE.
 THE FOREGOING  SHALL  NOT  LIMIT  CUSTOMER'S  PAYMENT OBLIGATIONS UNDER  THE  "FEES  AND PAYMENT" SECTION ABOVE.

-**8.2.Exclusion of Consequential and Related Damages.** IN NO EVENT SHALL EITHER PARTY HAVE ANY LIABILITY TO THE OTHER PARTY OR TO ANY THIRD PARTY FOR ANY LOST PROFITS OR REVENUES OR FOR ANY INDIRECT,  SPECIAL,  INCIDENTAL,  CONSEQUENTIAL,  COVER  OR  PUNITIVE  DAMAGES  HOWEVER  CAUSED, WHETHER IN CONTRACT, TORT OR UNDER ANY OTHER THEORY OF LIABILITY, AND WHETHER OR NOT THE
+**8.2.
+Exclusion of Consequential and Related Damages.** IN NO EVENT SHALL EITHER PARTY HAVE ANY LIABILITY TO THE OTHER PARTY OR TO ANY THIRD PARTY FOR ANY LOST PROFITS OR REVENUES OR FOR ANY INDIRECT,  SPECIAL,  INCIDENTAL,  CONSEQUENTIAL,  COVER  OR  PUNITIVE  DAMAGES  HOWEVER  CAUSED, WHETHER IN CONTRACT, TORT OR UNDER ANY OTHER THEORY OF LIABILITY, AND WHETHER OR NOT THE